Duane Graves

 Duane Graves is an American film director, writer, producer, cinematographer and editor who has produced a body of work spanning multiple genres.
+In 2023, Deadline Hollywood announced he was named one of Coverfly's best up and coming screenwriters.
 His career began with the documentary Up Syndrome, which premiered at the Slamdance Film Festival in 2001.
 A portrait of his childhood friend born with Down syndrome, Up Syndrome won numerous awards, including the National Media Award from the National Down Syndrome Congress in 2002, and the Grand Prize at the 2006 Movies Askew Film Festival hosted by Clerks (film) director Kevin Smith.
 He formed Greeks Films with film school peer, actor and filmmaking partner Justin Meeks in 2001.

 Graves then co-wrote/co-directed his first narrative film with Meeks, The Wild Man of the Navidad, a 70's-inspired creature feature based on real-life journals and starring Meeks.
 The film premiered at the 2008 Tribeca Film Festival and later Fantastic Fest, before being released internationally by IFC Films in 2009, and again in 2021 by MPI Media Group.

 In 2011, Graves and partner Meeks were two of 26 Austin filmmakers selected - including Jay Duplass, Bob Byington, Ben Steinbauer, David Zellner and others - to remake Richard Linklater's acclaimed 1991 debut feature Slacker (film).
 Graves and Meeks' segment in the Slacker 2011 anthology was photographed in the same location and with the same actress some twenty years after the original.